hsahackr/phpWebForwarder/README.md

 # phpWebForwarder
-Host any website in the WWW without port forwarding, using VPN (e.g. Hamachi) and a bridge server.
+Host any website in the WWW without port forwarding, using VPN (e.g. Hamachi) and a bridge vServer.

 ## Disclaimer ##